pineappletea/Penetration-Testing-Course/week-2/README.md

 ### Actions on objectives
 metasploits downloading, shutting down functions, spreading misinformation, recording meetings with webcam

+I used metasploit and nmap in the next exercise.

 ## b) Install Metaspoitable 2.
 Break in in multiple ways.